-An important measure for hydro-meteorological interactions within a catchment is the relation between water availability and surface energy flux partitioning.
-Thus, the simulated catchment simulation should capture the expected reduced evapotranspiration (ET) with increasing distance to groundwater (e.g., Maxwell et al., 2007; Shrestha et al., 2014).
-In Figure 3, we show daily averaged evaporation (which here is equal to ET as all other contributors are zero) values over bare soil against distance to groundwater for 30th April and 31st July for the year 2007.
-These days were chosen as they were preceded with several dry days in almost the whole catchment leading to comparable states for the upper soil layers.
+An important measure for hydrometeorological interactions within a catchment is the relation between water availability and surface energy flux partitioning.
+Thus, the simulated catchment should capture the expected reduced evapotranspiration (ET) with increasing distance to groundwater (e.g., Maxwell et al., 2007; Shrestha et al., 2014).
+In Fig. 3, we show daily averaged evaporation (which here is equal to ET as all other contributors are zero) values over bare soil against distance to groundwater for 30 April and 31 July for the year 2007.
+These days were chosen as they were preceded with several dry days in almost the whole catchment, leading to comparable states for the upper soil layers.
 April was almost completely dry (on average less than 3 mm precipitation over the domain), while July was much wetter, but the increased solar radiation and thus temperatures compared to April result in higher evaporation rates and thus a quicker drying of the top layer of the soil.
-Figure 3 indicates a reduction in evaporation when the distance to groundwater falls below 15 - 100cm, depending on soil properties with faster evaporation reduction for increasing soil sand contents.
+Figure 3 indicates a reduction in evaporation when the distance to groundwater falls below 15-100 cm, depending on soil properties with faster evaporation reduction for increasing soil sand content.
 Such relations are less obvious for cells with significant plant cover: while trees show overall higher evaporation and almost no change with distance to groundwater due to their deep root zones, variability increases with larger distances to groundwater (not shown).
 Also crops and grassland show limited evaporation changes as a function of distance to groundwater, which can, however, be explained by the high water availability (no water stress) in the time period considered.
-Figure 3 also contains a small number of grid-points at water table depth of 7m or deeper with evaporation rates only slightly lower than in the shallow water table regions.
+Figure 3 also contains a small number of grid points at a water table depth of 7 m or deeper, with evaporation rates only slightly lower than in the shallow water table regions.
 These relate most likely to cells that retain high levels of upper-level soil moisture even during dry periods to support higher evaporation.
-This could be due to the way the water-table is calculated.
-We define the water-table as the deepest threshold between positive and negative pressure.
-Since there are some places where there is another saturated region closer to the surface, leading to higher water availability near the surface, the high value for water-table can be misleading with respect to near-surface soil moisture.
-Such a feature will only occur if the water-table is deep enough to begin with which is why we do not see this for water-tables of less than 10m.As a results volumetric soil moisture for these cells with deep water table but high evaporation is much more similar to cells with shallow water table than to cells with deep water table but low evaporation We want to point out that in this region ET is almost always limited by atmospheric demand which is why we limit his
+This could be due to the way the water table is calculated.
+We define the water table as the deepest threshold between positive and negative pressure.
+Since there are some places where there is another saturated region closer to the surface, leading to higher water availability near the surface, the high value for the water table can be misleading with respect to near-surface soil moisture.
+Such a feature will only occur if the water table is deep enough to begin with, which is why we do not see this for water tables of less than 10 m.
+As a result, volumetric soil moisture for these cells with deep water table but high evaporation is much more similar to cells with a shallow water table than to cells with a deep water table but low evaporation.

-We want to point out that in this region ET is almost always limited by atmospheric demand which is why we limit his analysis to bare-soil and evaporation only.
-Since the upper-most layers can dry quickly the resulting drop in evaporation can be seen which is not the case for ET if there is an extended root zone as we have even for crop and grassland.
-These bare-soil areas are not a feature of the real catchment and as such can not be compared to real measurements.
+We want to point out that in this region ET is almost always limited by atmospheric demand, which is why we limit the analysis to bare-soil evaporation only.
+Since the uppermost layers can dry quickly, the resulting drop in evaporation can be seen, which is not the case for ET if there is an extended root zone as we have for crops, grassland and forests.
+These bare-soil areas are not a feature of the real catchment and as such cannot be compared to real measurements.